RayKim3103/RayKim3103.github.io/papers/Simultaneous Multithreading - Maximizing On-Chip Parallelism (1995).md

 Above Figure 2. shows that functional units of wide superscalar processor are highly underutilized.
 (Usage : 19%)

 Also, Figure 2. shows that no dominant source of wasted issue bandwidth.
-As there is no dominant cause of wasted cycles, there appears to be no dominant solution.
+Since, there is no dominant cause of wasted cycles, there appears to be no dominant solution.

   SOLUTIONS That can be used :